YeonwooSung/ai_book/Experiments/kaggle/NBME/README.md

 [PyTorch code for Label Smoothing](./src/SmoothFocalLoss.py)

+As the provided dataset in this competition has a huge number of unlabeled data with imbalanced classes, training the model with focal loss and pseudo labeling worked perfectly fine.

 ### Training MLM model

 #### Codes

 [Sample notebook for training MLM model with unlabeled data](./src/nbme-mlm.ipynb)

+Training the DeBERTa v3 large model with the unlabeled data as a masked language model is one of the key point of getting a high score for this competition.
+By pre-training the masked language model with unlabeled text data, the fine-tuned models were able to understand the distribution of the words in the patient notes.

 #### Links